 Here’s what you need to know for the legal stuff:

 As you can see, you’ll need to spend about 5 days at a minimum in Belize before your ceremony if you want to get married here legally.
 Learn everything you need to know here.

 As I mentioned, you can always choose to do the legal aspect where you live to make things legal.
 Then, you don’t have to worry about it when you’re ready for your Belize wedding ceremony.
-Either way, Wild Aisle Photography (me!) is here to help you out if you want a professional by your side to plan and execute your destination wedding in Belize.
+Either way, I’m here to help you out if you want a professional by your side to plan and execute your destination wedding in Belize.

 Belize destination weddings are so incredible because of the unmatched, breathtaking venues throughout the nation.
 You can say ‘I do’ on a pristine beach, next to a cascading waterfall, in the middle of a rainforest, or at a magical Mayan temple.